ASM Clermont Auvergne Performance Analysis Processes – Part 2

 Joe gave us details of how Nacsport and KlipDraw were used by the analysts, coaches and players to review the variety of training footage collected, including drones, tablets and normal cameras.
 We also learnt how the footage and analysis are distributed to the different machines at the impressive ASM training complex and how the Presentation Window was used to great effect by everybody in their Previews (looking at upcoming opponents).

-Read on to hear from Joe about the Matchday and Review processes used by the team and how they have found moving over to Nacsport this season.
+Read on to hear from Joe about the Matchday and Review performance analysis processes used by Clermont and how they have found moving over to Nacsport this season.

 On a match day, we want to maximise the effective feedback we can provide to the team, so it is important for us to capture and analyse footage live and distribute that to the coaches and players during the game.
 We have Avermedia devices with SD cards capturing 4 angles from the TV Trucks for us to work with after the game, but during the game, we need a feed capturing into my Nacsport Elite.